Back to the blog

 Why It’s Different:

-• Not truly a gambit (White regains pawn)
+Not technically a gambit (White gets pawn back)

 The Marshall Attack